 The valuation allowance is primarily recognized for deferred tax assets of consolidated subsidiaries with net operating loss carryforwards for tax purposes.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible and tax loss carryforwards are utilizable.

-Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company and its subsidiaries will realize the benefits of these deductible temporary differences and tax loss carryforwards, net of the existing valuation allowances at March 31, 2015.
+Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax-planning strategies in making this assessment.
+Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company and its subsidiaries will realize the benefits of these deductible temporary differences and tax loss carryforwards, net of the existing valuation allowances at March 31, 2016.
 The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.
-The net changes in the total valuation allowance were decreases of ¥5,307 million in fiscal 2013, increases of ¥11,739 million in fiscal 2014, and increases of ¥19,945 million in fiscal 2015.
-The adjustments to the beginning-of-the-year amount in the total valuation allowance resulting from changes in judgment about the realizability of deferred tax assets in future years were increases of ¥1,983 million and decreases of ¥6,732 million in fiscal 2013, increases of ¥1,308 million and decreases of ¥3,216 million in fiscal 2014, and increases of ¥5,447 million and decreases of ¥8,364 million in fiscal 2015.
+The net changes in the total valuation allowance were decreases of ¥11,739 million in fiscal 2014, increases of ¥19,945 million in fiscal 2015, and decreases of ¥7,295 million in fiscal 2016.
+The adjustments to the beginning-of-the-year amount in the total valuation allowance resulting from changes in judgment about the realizability of deferred tax assets in future years were net decreases of ¥1,908 million in fiscal 2014 (increases of ¥1,308 million and decreases of ¥3,216 million on a gross basis), net decreases of ¥2,917 million in fiscal 2015 (increases of ¥5,447 million and decreases of ¥8,364 million on a gross basis), and net increases of ¥177 million in fiscal 2016 (increases of ¥381 million and decreases of ¥204 million on a gross basis), respectively.

-The Company and certain subsidiaries have net operating loss carryforwards of \\$532,573 million at March 31, 2015, which expire as follows:
+The Company and certain subsidiaries have net operating loss carryforwards of ¥539,796 million at March 31, 2016, which expire as follows: